ydoh2016/Study-TheCProgrammingLanguage/Readme.md

 - function: not nested
 #### C : low-level
 - deals with characters, numbers, and addresses
-- do not deal with arrays, strings, sets, heap, gc, io
+- do not deal with arrays, strings, sets, heap, garbage collecting, io
 - straightforward, single-thread
 #### C : Programmers' points
 - compile-time errors